andr3ribeiro/license-validation/DESIGN.md

 **Trade-offs made:**
 - Separate API keys for brands/products (simpler than role-based access)
-- No built-in seat management (designed, not implemented - can add later)
+- Seat management implemented with simple instance-based tracking (can be extended with user-to-seat assignments)
 - Synchronous APIs (good for licensing, easier to implement; async webhooks future)
 - Simple key generation (not optimized for compliance with specific enterprise requirements)